suryavenkat1824/suryavenkat1824/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/suryavenkat1824?tab=repositories](https://suryavenkat-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [Surya Venkat Portfolio](https://suryavenkat-portfolio.netlify.app/)

 - 📫 How to reach me **suryavenkat1824@gmail.com**